-Sarlat-la-Caneda is known simply as “Sarlat” and is the capital of the Perigord noir.
-It was built around a Benedictine abbey during the Middle Ages and was restored in the Renaissance.
-The town escaped destruction in the region’s various wars and its historical centre is considered one of the best preserved and most beautiful in France.
-The town and its surroundings offer gastronomy, events such as fairs and markets throughout the year, pre-historic caves, beautiful gardens such as the Jardins de Marqueyssac and an abundance of stunning historical villages such as Beynac-et-Cazenac, Domme and La Roque Gageac.
-The countryside consists of green-oak covered gentle hills and the landscape is punctuated by small medieval villages with gorgeous stone houses full of history.
-The Dordogne River with its canoeing and kayaking beaches is never far away.
-In terms of access Sarlat is however not as conveniently situated as the larger town of Bergerac.
+Sarlat-la-Caneda is known simply as “Sarlat” and is the capital of the Perigord Noir.
+Built around a Benedictine abbey during the Middle Ages, it was restored in the Renaissance.
+The town escaped destruction in the region’s various wars and its historical centre is one of the best preserved and most beautiful in France.
+The town offer gastronomy and events such as fairs and markets throughout the year.
+Nearby are prehistoric caves, beautiful gardens such as the Jardins de Marqueyssac, and an abundance of stunning historical villages such as Beynac-et-Cazenac, Domme and La Roque Gageac.
+The countryside consists of green-oak covered gentle hills.
+This idyllic landscape is punctuated by small medieval villages with gorgeous stone houses full of history.
+The Dordogne river with its canoeing and kayaking beaches is never far away.
+However, in terms of access Sarlat is not as conveniently situated as the larger town of Bergerac.

-Eymet – one of the historical bastide villages near Bergerac – must be one of the most famous places in Dordogne as it is home to a relatively big community of British expats.
-They fell in love with the area because it is so similar to the best of the English countryside and its excellent climate allows them to enjoy outdoor pursuits many months of the year.
-The fact that it is situated near the vineyards of the Bergeracois with a huge variety of affordable good wine might contribute to its popularity!
+Eymet – one of the historical bastide villages near Bergerac – must be one of the most famous places in Dordogne.
+The reason is that it has such a big community of British expats.
+They fell in love with the area because it is so similar to the best of the English countryside.
+On top of that, its excellent climate allows them to enjoy outdoor pursuits many months of the year.
+The fact that it is situated near the vineyards of the Bergeracois with a huge variety of affordable good wine might also contribute to the town’s popularity!
 The village is a pleasure to visit and has a high proportion of lovingly restored stone properties.

-These three most sought-after locations naturally command high prices.
-The southern Dordogne has been well-known for too long to have truly “undiscovered” corners, but there are plenty of less well-known villages here where you can find attractive properties at more reasonable prices.
+These three most sought-after locations naturally command relatively high prices.
+Because foreigners have been coming to the southern Dordogne for a long time it has no true “undiscovered” corners.
+But there still are enough less well-known villages where you can find attractive properties at more reasonable prices.

-One less well-known area that offers good value for money is the area around Sainte-Foy-La-Grande to the west of Bergerac, in the Gironde department.
+One less well-known area that offers good value for money is the area around Sainte-Foy-La-Grande.
+This town is situated to the west of Bergerac, in the Gironde department.
 Here there are still plenty of properties ripe for development and restoration.
-Property prices are slightly lower and Bergerac airport is only about 30 minutes away.
+Property prices are slightly lower yet Bergerac airport is only about 30 minutes away.

 Sainte-Foy-la-Grande is an attractive 13th century bastide town with half-timbered houses.
-As a bastide town it of course has a central square where stone facades face the Dordogne River, which runs through it and even has a beach to enjoy in the summer.
+As a bastide town it of course has a central square where stone facades face the Dordogne river.
+The river runs through the town and even has a beach to enjoy in the summer.
 Like Bergerac, it is a working town and offers plenty of cafes, restaurants, all facilities and its own train station.
-From there you can explore the Dropt valley, which has remained largely unchanged over the centuries.
+From the town you can explore the Dropt valley, which has remained largely unchanged over the centuries.
 Sainte Foy is close to St Emilion and the vineyards surrounding it adjoin those of the Bordeaux region.

-Whichever area you chose to settle in here in my part of the world – you will be sure to find a lovely climate, excellent gastronomy and a pleasing and relaxing lifestyle.
+Whichever area you chose to settle in, you will be sure to find a lovely climate, excellent gastronomy and a pleasant and relaxing lifestyle.